MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 ## Software update deployment cycle
 <a name="updatecycle"> </a>

-The cycle that is used for upgrading SharePoint Server 2016 farms and servers also applies to deploying software updates, which are a subset of an upgrade phase.
+The cycle that is used for upgrading SharePoint Server 2016, 2019, or Subscription Edition farms and servers also applies to deploying software updates, which are a subset of an upgrade phase.
 We recommend that you use the update cycle in the following illustration as a guide to deploy software updates.

 ![The software update deployment cycle](../media/SPS_farm_patch_cycle.gif)